techintel/ReactCMS/README.md

 The "server" directory contains the source code for your app's backend Express server.

- - First, you must have a `mongod` running version 3.2.x of MongoDB or above.
+ - First, you must have a `mongod` running version 3.2.x of MongoDB or above. ([Recommended fully-managed database service](https://mbsy.co/pGh7l) to deploy a MongoDB database in the cloud.)
  - In the "server" directory, run `npm install` to install its dependencies.
  - Open */server/config.js*, read the property descriptions carefully and set them properly according to the configuration of your server.
  - */sites.json* contains your multisite information, modify and import it as your database collection named 'sites' by running: `mongoimport --drop -d reactcms -c sites sites.json` or `mongoimport -h <hostname><:port> -d reactcms -c sites -u <username> -p <password> --file sites.json`